ber532k/mkpdf/README.md

 ### Debian

 Run `make deb` to create a package for debian.
-Or just download the already-built package from the releases page.
+Or just download an already-built package from the releases page.

 ### Manual Installation

-Since the functionality is split up into multiple files that are sourced from the main script, Installing it manually is not too straight forward at the moment.
-You can run `sudo make install` to set everything up or just take a peek into the makefile to see how it is done currently.

-I realize that this is anything but ideal and will try to reunite all the components into a single shell script with some future release, so that installing it will again be a simple matter of making the `mkpdf` executable available in your `PATH`.
+Add the following files to your PATH and make sure they are executable:

+- mkpdf
+- furbishtex (optional postprocessor)
+    * If furbishtex is found in your PATH and executable, it will be called before running latexmk.
+See ``furbishtex -h`` for further explanation.
+    * for furbishtex to do something you will also want to move ``default.sed`` to ``/usr/share/furbishtex`` or at least to ``$HOME/.furbishtex`` for a user-specific installation

+A manpage (`mkpdf.1.gz`) can be generated from [docs.md](docs.md) uing `make man`.
+This file usually has to be moved to `/usr/share/man/man1` to make it globally available.

+Install instructions are also contained in the makefile, so you can probably also run `sudo make install` to set everything up.

 ## Dependencies